cs1302uga/cs1302-ce03/README.md

 1. `user1`: What is the octal mode of the `exercise3` directory?
 Do you think other users can see the contents of this directory?
 <hr/>

 1. `user2`: can you perform an `ls` on `user1`'s `exercise3` directory?
-What exact command did you use?
+Assuming you are still in your home directory, what exact command did you use?

-1. `user1`: set read permissions on `Loop.java` and set write permissions for group only.
-What command did you use?
+1. `user1`: From within the `exercise3` directory, turn off the read/execute group permissions and turn on the write group permission on
+`Loop.java`.
+What exact command did you use to accomplish this?

 1. **TRICKY** `user2`: add a message to the end of `Loop.java`.
 Yes, it is possible.
 How did you do it?

-1. `user1`: set all permissions on `Loop.java`
+1. `user1`: Delete `user2`'s message from `Loop.java`.
+Set all permissions on `Loop.java`.
+What exact command did you use?

 1. `user2`: fix `user1`'s `Loop.java` so that it is no longer an infinite loop.
 Now, try to compile and run the program from within the default package for source code.
 What command did you try?
 Why do you think it didn't work?

     **CHECKPOINT** Now we will look at directory permissions

-1. `user1`: create a file called `Poem.txt` in the `exercise3` directory.
-Write a one line poem inside of it.
-Set all permissions on
+1. `user1`: create a subdirectory within `exercise3` called `notes`.
+Inside of the `general` directory, add a file called `notes.txt`.
-`Poem.txt`.
-What command did you use?
+Give read/write access to user, group, and other on `notes.txt`.
+What exact command did you use?

-1. `user2`: change directories to the `exercise3` directory of `user1`.
-Add a line to the poem (doesn't have to be poetic).
+1. `user1`: change the permissions of the `exercise3` and `thoughts` directories to 755.

+1. `group`:

-1. `user1`: change permissions on the `exercise3` directory to block any further modifications from `user1` (without changing file permissions on `Poem.txt`.
+1. `user1`: change permissions on the `notes` directory to block any further modifications from `user1` (without changing file permissions on `Poem.txt`.
 What command did you use and why does this work?

 1. `user2`: change directory permissions.
 Ask user2 what they can/can't do now.
 Can they still read the file if they have the full path?